Phelipe Megiolaro: Grêmio

 Born in Campinas, Brazil, Phelipe Megiolaro joined the Grêmio's Academy at the age of 13 in 2013, from Ponte Preta.
 On 5 December 2018, he signed a new contract with the club, until the end of 2020.
 Promoted to the main squad ahead of the 2019 season, Phelipe was mainly a third-choice behind Paulo Victor and Júlio César.
 On 19 October of that year, as the former was being rested for the 2019 Copa Libertadores semifinals and the latter was struggling with injuries, he made his first team – and Série A – debut by starting in a 2–1 away loss against Fortaleza.

 FC Dallas

 On 18 August 2020, it was announced that Megiolaro had signed for FC Dallas in Major League Soccer on loan until the end of the 2020 season.

 Vissel Kobe

-On 15 February 2023, Megiolaro abroad to Japan and announcement officially complete transfer to J1 club, Vissel Kobe for ahead of 2023 season.
+On 15 February 2023, Megiolaro moved abroad to Japan and transferred to J1 League club Vissel Kobe ahead of the 2023 season.
+In March 2024, he made his debut for the club in a 0–2 J.League Cup defeat to Nagoya Grampus.
+He then only made one more appearance throughout the rest of the 2023 season, in which he conceded 5 goals in a 0–5 defeat to Sanfrecce Hiroshima.

+Yokohama FC

+In January 2024, it was announced that Megiolaro would be moving to J2 League club Yokohama FC ahead of the 2024 season.